 Why choose 1080p?

 One of the best reasons to choose a TV with a 1080p resolution is that you know what you’re getting.
-1080p TVs have pretty much topped out, so you won’t have to worry about new features coming along.
+1080p TVs have pretty much peaked, so you won’t have to worry about new features coming along.
 They’re also incredibly cheap, as we mentioned before.
 You can buy a 1080p TV and a new gaming console for less than what some 4K TVs will cost you.

 Furthermore, there’s still a good bit of overlap between 1080p and 4K features.
 You’ll have access to most of the same smart TV apps, and you can plug your favorite streaming devices into either type of TV.

 One final reason to stick with a 1080p TV is that not everything is broadcast in 4K quite yet.
-Most shows and live streams come through in either 720p or 1080p, so your TV won’t have to upscale them.
+Most shows and live streams come in either 720p or 1080p, so your TV won’t have to upscale them.

 Why choose 4K?